PlatONnetwork/docs/docs/源码安装PlatON.md

-This document is primarily a how-to guide for developers building applications on the PlatON blockchain.
+This document is intended for users with the ability to compile source code on the PlatON blockchain.

 - PlatON supports source code compilation and installation under Windows and Ubuntu.